dankimjw/AL-ML-TradingBot/README.md

 # AL-ML-TradingBot

-**About**: Project was for a capstone course in Computer Science at Oregon State University.
+**About**: Project was for a capstone course in the undergraduate Computer Science program at Oregon State University.
 Because the original repository was created by a team member, I wanted to create a separate repository to host the app and showcase the work that I contributed.

 * (Model.py & training_data related files credit: my teammates at Oregon State University)